Advertise Lake Vacation Rentals

 As part of Duke Energy-Nantahala Area's relicensing initiative, Lake Glenville and Thorpe Dam will receive a few enhancements.
 The agreements promise new day-use and camping facilities; improved communication about flow releases and water levels; enhanced water level management; new sanitary facilities for recreational purposes; and a public swimming area with a beach and gravel parking.
 Duke Energy lowers lake levels during the winter by an average of 10 feet to provide storage for heavy spring rain runoff and protect lives and property downstream.

 Glenville Lake has several wonderful islands and coves to explore.
-Three waterfalls (Hurricane Falls to the north, Norton Falls in the center and Mills Creek Falls to the south) flow into the lake that add a delight to any peaceful boating cruise.
+Three waterfalls (Hurricane Falls to the south, Norton Falls in the center and Mills Creek Falls to the north) flow into the lake that add a delight to any peaceful boating cruise.